gromacs/releng/docs/jenkins-howto.rst

      build beyond the changes above, and
    * finally add the configuration to the matrix and test it.

-Add a new build slave
+Add a new build agent
 ---------------------

-To add a new slave to be used for builds, the steps are outlined below:
+To add a new agent to be used for builds, the steps are outlined below:

-1. Install the slave so that Jenkins can connect to it and the slave can connect to Gerrit (this configuration is currently outside the scope of this documentation).
+1. Install the agent so that Jenkins can connect to it and the agent can connect to Gerrit (this configuration is currently outside the scope of this documentation).
-2. Install necessary software on the slave to be used in the builds (compilers and other tools).
+2. Install necessary software on the agent to be used in the builds (compilers and other tools).
-   Please see :file:`releng/environment.py` for how various programs are located, and install them on the new slave to be found in the same way (if something seems awkward, the approach should be changed on all slaves, not by adding more variability).
+   Please see :file:`releng/environment.py` for how various programs are located, and install them on the new agent to be found in the same way (if something seems awkward, the approach should be changed on all agents, not by adding more variability).
-3. Ensure that the slave is listed in :file:`releng/slaves.py` and has the correct labels and other constraints defined appropriately.
+3. Ensure that the agent is listed in :file:`releng/agents.py` and has the correct labels and other constraints defined appropriately.
-4. Ensure that the slave has relevant labels defined in Jenkins if it needs to run builds that rely on them (see :doc:`jenkins-config`).
+4. Ensure that the agent has relevant labels defined in Jenkins if it needs to run builds that rely on them (see :doc:`jenkins-config`).

-If the slave does not get automatically used, follow steps above for adding a new configuration to use the slave if it is intended for building one or more matrix configurations.
+If the agent does not get automatically used, follow steps above for adding a new configuration to use the agent if it is intended for building one or more matrix configurations.

 Add builds for a new release branch